Denim Care Guide: How to wash jeans 2024

 Using the gentle cycle on your washing machine is beneficial in preserving the denim’s shape and color.
 It’s particularly useful for preserving delicate denim fabrics and ensuring your jeans stay looking their best for longer.

-Avoiding Fabric Softener
+Do not use Fabric Softener

-Avoid using fabric softener when washing jeans as it can lead to buildup on the denim.
+Please never use fabric softener when washing jeans as it can lead to buildup on the denim.
 The chemicals in fabric softeners can wear down the fibers in denim over time, potentially causing damage.

 Instead, rely on mild detergents and proper hand wash techniques to keep your jeans clean and fresh.